BULL RUN, VA

 while with his own command he would move up the Sudley road

 and join the forces there on the left.
-Porter assumed that he
+Porter assumed that

-was to wait until he heard from McDowell before beginning the
+was to wait until he heard from McDowell before beginning

 attack and remained idle all the afternoon.
 This conduct on